llord1/llord1.github.io/00-Outline.md

 Research Questions:

--How can the publication of a Kwéyòl text data collection occur without copyright issues?
+-How can local governmental bodies support the publication of a Kwéyòl text data collection (without copyright issues)?

 Data:

 Compilation of all Kwéyòl data I have encountered in my studies.

+Current progress is as follows:

+I have spoken to representatives at the Saint Lucia Folk Research Center, and the Ministry of Education about hosting the data.

 {% bibliography --cited %}

 {% include JB/setup %}